Dalciop/sniper/README.md

 sudo apt install python3
 ```

-I don't recommend using Microsoft Store version for it, because it have some issues with modules management.
+I don't recommend using Microsoft Store version, because it have some issues with accessing modules.

 On first start SNIPER should automatically generate database template but you still need to edit some of it values to make it work properly.
 Create your [application](https://osu.ppy.sh/wiki/en/osu!api) and put client_id, client_secret and redirect_uri in database application section.